Published: 12.1.24

 Off-Road

-Insurance isn't a legal necessity for off-road quad biking, but it's highly recommended for protection against theft, fire, or accidental damage.
+While insurance isn't a legal necessity for off-road quad biking, it's highly recommended for protection against theft, fire, or accidental damage.

 Agricultural Use

-For agricultural quad bikes, third-party insurance is required for road use.
+For agricultural quad bikes, third-party insurance is required for road use, even if just crossing a public road between fields.

 While it may not be mandatory for use exclusively on private land, it's advisable for comprehensive protection.